 Step 3.
 Notification and Preparation

-Committee will notifiy individuals who are Nominated by the Chapter for 2014 submission and 2015 Jury consideration.
+Committee will notifiy individuals in mid-May if they have been nominated by the Chapter for 2017 submission and 2018 Jury consideration.
 Nominees are asked to identify their sponsors as soon as possible.
-The nominee, their adminstrative support and sponsor are invited to a submission preparation Workshop which will be held in late May/early June to review the submission requirements and best practices.
+The nominee, their adminstrative support and sponsor are invited to a submission preparation Workshop which will be held in June to review the submission requirements and best practices.

 The National Honors and Awards department maintains a wealth of information on the Fellows section of their web site.
 Including samples of past successfull submissions via the web or by inquiry to the national archivist.